RajeevMishra0/Rail-Saathi/README.md

 ## Project Overview

 **RailSaathi** is an AI-powered railway assistance system that simplifies ticket booking for the Indian Railways.
 It features user authentication, train search, real-time seat booking, and AI-driven suggestions.
 Built with Flask, MySQL, and JavaScript, this project aims to enhance user experience and streamline railway operations.
-Deployable on Heroku and Render.
+Deployable on Render.

 ---